 Skills To Attract the Right Kind of Attention

-Whether you’re preparing to pivot your work or pursue a new passion, certificates or specializations can be important layers for any career path, Szeto says.
+Whether you’re preparing to pivot your work or pursue a new passion, courses, certificates or specializations can be important layers for any career path.

 While completing a UW specialization, students get direct support from instructors, who guide individual online learning, small-group practice scenarios and real-world portfolio projects.
 UW learners also have opportunities to network with leading employers, working professionals and a community of peers.

-Graduates who successfully complete specializations also earn a certificate of completion, a University of Washington credential they can use to validate their specialized skills and new competencies.
+Learners who successfully complete a specialization also earn a certificate of completion and a digital badge, University of Washington credentials they can use to validate their specialized skills and new competencies.

 Credentials like specializations matter when it comes to staying prepared for the future of work.
-As Szeto said on a recent episode of the podcast Learn/Earn/Relearn, credentials can be an early signal to hiring managers about what skills you can contribute toward a company’s success.
+Anne Szeto, who led strategic recruiting and academic relations at Amazon for more than a decade, said on an episode of the podcast Learn/Earn/Relearn that credentials can be an early signal to hiring managers about what skills you can contribute toward a company’s success.

 “We also look for other signals, like curiosity and willingness to go back for continuing education,” Szeto says.
 “There are so many different ways to think about finding a new role.
 My best advice is to pursue multiple paths.
 We also look for folks to show that they’re passionate about a specific space.”